fyang1024/binance-order-creator/README.md

 # binance-order-creator
-A tool to create order on binance.com
+A tool to sell IEO tokens on trade opening